 The Manitoulin-Sudbury DSB staff accurately track and maintain records and supporting documentation for all social assistance related expenses and recoveries.
 They also ensure that information input on monthly claim forms is accurately captured in SAMS.
-As part of this process, subsidy claims submissions are reconciled to the accounting software through banking reconciliations.
-They submit a complete and accurate Subsidy
+As part of this process, subsidy claims are completed in the Social Assistance Management System.
+They submit electronically a complete and accurate Subsidy Claim Form to the Ministry of Community Social Services by the 20th day of the following month.
+The Manitoulin-Sudbury DSB continues to struggle to balance the bank with the 731 SAMS Report.